ntswambeni/alx-system_engineering-devops/0x00-shell_basics/README.md

 This script prints the files and directories contained in the current directory in long format including the hidden files and with user and group IDs displayed numerically
 ##6-firstdirectory
 This script creates a new directory in /tmp called my_first_diretory
+##7-movethatfile
+This script move as file from /tmp/ to /tmp/my_first_directory